National Jewish Sports Hall of Fame and Museum: The George Young Award

 The George Young Award is given to the person, Jewish or non-Jewish, who "has best exemplified the high ideals that George Young displayed".

-It has been awarded to Ernie Accorsi (football), Lou Carnesecca (basketball), Preston Robert Tisch (football), George Young (football) and James Metzger (lacrosse).
+It has been awarded to Ernie Accorsi (football), Lou Carnesecca (basketball), Preston Robert Tisch (football), George Young (football) James Metzger (lacrosse), and Joe McMahon (hockey).

-Advisory Committee
+Advisory committee

-Among those serving on its Advisory Committee are Marty Appel, Len Berman, Howard David, Ernie Grunfeld and Paul Zimmerman.
+Among those serving on its advisory committee are Marty Appel, Len Berman, Howard David, Ernie Grunfeld and Paul Zimmerman.

-Other Jewish sports halls of fame in the U.S.